bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 And also, so the new appointment should happen every time the commitment transaction in the channel is updated, which also happens when the fee rates are updated.
 When you add an HTLC, when you remove an HTLC, you can batch that, you can add multiple HTLCs at the same time in parallel.
-For example, if there's an EMP payment.
+For example, if there's an AMP payment.

 Sergi Delgado: 00:55:15